tomkyle/negatives-positive/README.md

 Read more about Gamma correction: [Wikipedia](https://en.wikipedia.org/wiki/Gamma_correction) [ImageMagick](http://www.imagemagick.org/Usage/color_mods/#level_gamma)

-### Sigmoidal contrast for highlights and shadows
+### Sigmoidal contrast

-While the gamma correction mainly affects the midtones, the sigmoidal contrast control works on the highlights and shadows, leaving the 50% midtone alone and resulting in a non-linear, s-like curve.
+**Adjust highlights and shadows:** While the gamma correction mainly affects the midtones, the sigmoidal contrast control works on the highlights and shadows, leaving the 50% midtone alone and resulting in a non-linear, s-like curve.
 Use the `--sigmoidal value` or `-s value` option to enhance the contrast.
 Quoted from ImageMagick docs: “3 is typical and 20 is a lot.” – Example:

 ```bash
 positive -adn --g 3.6 --sigmoidal 5 -o nice-contrasts